Bakr Abu Zayd

-Bakr Abu Zayd (Arabic: بكر بن عبد الله أبو زيد) (born~ 1944 – 5 February 2008) from the tribe of Banu Zayd of Quda'a, was a Saudi Arabian Islamic scholar, a leading proponent of the Salafi form of Islam and a member of both the Saudi Council of Senior Scholars and the Permanent Committee for Islamic Research and Issuing Fatwas.
-He was a student of Muhammad Ash-Shanqeeti.
+Bakr Abu Zayd (بكر بن عبد الله أبو زيد) (born~ 1944 – 5 February 2008) from the tribe of Banu Zayd of Quda'a, was a Saudi Arabian Islamic scholar, a leading proponent of the Salafi form of Islam and a member of both the Saudi Council of Senior Scholars and the Permanent Committee for Islamic Research and Issuing Fatwas.
+He was a student of Muhammad al-Amin al-Shinqiti.
 From 1985 to 2008, he served as the President of the International Islamic Fiqh Academy.

 Education

 Bakr attended Saudi public schools until the second year of elementary school, and then in 1955 he moved to Riyadh where he continued his elementary studies.
 Later, he joined the Educational Institute, and graduated from the Faculty of Shari`ah at Imam University as an associate with first class honors in 1966.
 In 1979, he studied at the High Judicial Institute of Saudi Arabia as an associate, where he achieved a master's degree.
 He later received his Doctorate in 1982 from the same institute.